exercism/go/concepts/http-client/about.md

 # Go net/http package client

 [HTTP (Hypertext Transfer Protocol)](https://www.cloudflare.com/learning/ddos/glossary/hypertext-transfer-protocol-http/) is a protocol that allows devices to send and receive data using a client-server model.
 In this concept we will learn how to code HTTP clients and send requests to http servers using go `net/http` package.
-To be precise, we will learn about:
-1. Defining a new http client,
-2. Using `Get` method to send GET requests,
-3. Using `Head` method to send HEAD requests,
-4. Using `Post` method to send POST requests,
-5. Using `Do` method to send different types of requests using the same logic,
-6. Using `Timeout` variables to timeout a stalling request and why it is important to do so,
-7. Defining `CheckRedirect` function to set our custom redirection policy and why it is important to do so.

 ## Setting up an HTTP client

 A client can be defined by using `http.Client` structure:

 ```go
 func NewClient() {
     client := &http.Client{}
 }
 ```
-There are a few methods that helps one to send requests to a server for a Go client:

-### Get method
+### Sending a GET request

 `func (c *Client) Get(url string) (resp *Response, err error)` This method lets you send GET requests to a URL and receive the response or any error that might occur.
 Consider the example below: